inventory of zines, broadsheets and art books

 An illustrated three-colour risograph comic zine by @wentingthings, depicting an imagined narrative of the titular poem by William Carlos Williams.

-Cover: warm white thin cardstock in three-colour riso
+Cover: warm white cardstock in three-colour riso

 Body: cold white paper stock in three-colour riso